kstephens/typed_attr/README.md

     m(-1, "string") # => raise TypeError
     m(2, "string")  # => "stringstring"

+The type assertions use the #=== matching operator.

 Composite Types can be constructed to match deeper data structures:

     h = { "a" => 1, "b" => :symbol }
     typecheck h, Hash.of(String.with(Integer|Symbol))

+Composite types create dynamic Modules that redefine the #=== pattern matching operator.
+Thus composite types can be used in "case when" clauses:

+    case h
+    when Hash.of(String.with(Users))  ...
+    when Hash.of(Symbol.with(Object)) ...
+    end

 ## Contributing